-Having demonstrated that the time-bands used for TOU pricing coincide with peak demands, we now look at the level of prices being signalled at peak periods.
-Figure 5, below, shows the current levels of prices at peak times, being the combination of transmission and distribution prices.
-Adjacent to each bar is an indicative level of the regions' distribution signal10, based on future investment required.
+Having demonstrated that the time-bands used for TOU pricing coincide with peak demands, we then look at the level of prices being signalled at peak periods.
+Figure 5, below, shows the prior year peak differentials, along with the differentials set for this year, being the combination of transmission and distribution prices.
+Adjacent to each 'actual' bar is an indicative level of the regions' distribution signal, based on future investment required.

-Comparing the levels of the two bars shows that the overall peak pricing differential, including the transmission portion, exceeds the required distribution pricing signal, and this is the key metric.
+Comparing the levels of the 'actual' and 'indicative' bars shows that the overall peak pricing differential exceeds the required distribution pricing signal, which is the key metric.